s15n/par-lang/README.md

 ### Flattening a tree

-Construct a binary tree of colors using construction expressions:
+We can construct a binary tree of colors using construction expressions:

 ```
 define tree_of_colors =